History of Dominican Republic in Timeline

 1963: Dominican Revolutionary Party in power

-In 1963, the Dominican Revolutionary Party was in power in the Dominican Republic.
+The Dominican Revolutionary Party was in power in 1963.

-On April 24, 1965, a second military coup in the Dominican Republic ousted the military-installed president Donald Reid Cabral.
-The pro-Bosch Constitutionalists maintained control of most of the capital despite tank assaults, strafing, and aerial bombardment.
+On April 24, 1965, a second military coup ousted the military-installed president Donald Reid Cabral.
+Pro-Bosch Constitutionalists maintained control of most of the capital despite attacks.

 1965: Dominican Civil War